Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 In fact, according to a 2015 Nielsen survey:

-- Word of mouth is the primary factor behind 20-50% of purchasing decisions.
-That’s up to half of all purchasing decisions right there!
+- Word of mouth is the primary factor behind up to 50% of purchasing decisions.

 - Business to business companies with referrals have a 70% higher conversion rate, and they report a 69% faster close time on sales.